 - Cancel the sale.
 If the problem is severe and you can’t reach a solution with the seller, you can always cancel the sale.

-As the buyer of an FSBO home, it’s up to you to inspect the property carefully and do your research to make a fair offer.
+As the buyer of a FSBO home, it’s up to you to scrutinize the property carefully and do your research to make a fair offer.
 Working with a real estate agent can protect you from overpaying for the home and running into problems with the purchase agreement and other documents.

 Home Buying - 8-minute read

-Home Buying - 5-minute read
+Home Buying - 9-minute read